 6. Black Sand Beach at Waiʻānapanapa State Park

-If there is one place that you should visit along the Road to Hana, it’s the Black Sand Beach at Waiʻānapanapa State Park.
+If there is one place that you should visit along the Road to Hana, it’s the Black Sand Beach at Waiʻānapanapa State Park!

-This is truly one of the most remarkable places in Maui but to visit the Waiʻānapanapa State Park you will need to make a reservation ahead of time.
+This is truly one of the most remarkable places in Maui but to visit the Waiʻānapanapa State Park you will need to make an entrance reservation ahead of time.
 If you don’t have a reservation, you will be turned away which can feel pretty devastating after driving all day to get there.

 Reservations for the Waiʻānapanapa State Park can be made here: Gowaianapanapa.com